Pay it online, report an issue or request a service, submit on it, or ask us.

 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 60 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 Cust Community Centre is nestled in an attractive setting alongside Jack Graham Reserve in Cust.
-The large hall with accompanying stage is the main feature and can adequately accommodate 200 people.
+The large hall with accompanying stage is the main feature.
 Seating and tables are available.
 There is also a supper room and small separate meeting room, which can be unified by drawing back the partition.
 A sizeable kitchen services these rooms and toilets are available off the central foyer.
 The main rooms are accessible for disabled users via the main entrance.

 The Community Centre is well used by local groups, clubs, schools and other organisations.
 Some of these groups have their own facilities within the building.
 Casual hire of the rooms described is available for meetings, weddings and other social functions or events.

 NOTE: While upgrades are being made to the building fire systems capacity is limited to 50 persons for events.